ComicScrip/reactive-records/DONT_README_YET.md

 }

 // This collection acts as a store.
-// It will contain all the album records instances and allow to perform operation on the latter as a set class AlbumCollection extends Collection<Album> {
+// It will contain all the album records instances
+// and allow to perform operation on the latter as sets and subsets class AlbumCollection extends Collection<Album> {
     get recordClass(): typeof Album {
         return Album